0xAX/linux-insides/README.md

 Docker
 ------

-In order to run own copy of the book with gitook within local container:
+In order to run your own copy of the book with gitbook within a local container:

-1. Enable Docker experimental features with vim or other text editor
+1. Enable Docker experimental features with vim or another text editor
    ```bash
     sudo vim /usr/lib/systemd/system/docker.service
    ```